Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Water stewardship

-Water stewardship is the responsible planning and management of water resources.
-Nestlé Waters wants to play an active role in helping to conserve water resources everywhere we operate.
-To do so, we will work with many partners to develop tailored projects that help find local solutions.
-We use a robust approach built on five steps - saving water, protecting the quality of natural water sources and catchment, sharing our knowledge, contributing to communities and certifying our all sites to the Alliance for Water Stewardship (AWS) standard by 2025.
+We use a robust approach built on five steps: saving water, protecting the quality of natural water sources and catchment, sharing our knowledge, contributing to communities and certifying our of all sites to the Alliance for Water Stewardship Standard by 2025.

 Helping regenerate water cycles

-By 2025, we will use our expertise to help advance the regeneration of local water cycles by implementing more than 100 projects around our 48 global waters sites, supported by a CHF 120 million investment.
-From 2025 onwards, our aim is for these projects to help nature retain more water than our bottled-water business uses.
+By 2025, we aim to use our expertise to help advance the regeneration of local water cycles by implementing more than 100 projects around our 48 global waters sites, supported by a CHF 120 million investment.
+From 2025 onwards, these projects should help the natural habitats retain more water than our bottled-water business uses.

 - Drip irrigation to reduce water withdrawals.

-Our work will be tailored to individual locations' needs and issues and will extend beyond our own operations.
-Nestlé will work with local water users, communities, partners and global experts to identify, develop and progress projects specific to those challenges.
+Our work is tailored to the needs and issues of individual locations and extends beyond our own operations.
+Nestlé works with local water users, communities, partners and global experts to identify, develop and progress projects specific to these areas.

-All our projects will be measurable, using the World Resources Institute's Volumetric Water Benefit Accounting (VWBA) methodology.
-This methodology provides consistency in analyzing water management activities and helps to ensure that such activities address current and future shared water needs and issues.
+All our projects are measurable, using the World Resources Institute's Volumetric Water Benefit Accounting methodology.
+This provides consistency in analyzing water management activities and helps to ensure that such activities address current and future shared water needs and issues.

 Projects to improve the water cycle